codeslinger35/crease-coach/README.md

 # Crease Coach
 This repo will store all related code for the Crease Coach helper tool.
-This tool is meant to help ice hockey goalie coaches keep track of the goalies they work with.
+This tool is meant to help ice hockey goalie coaches keep track of the film notes for the goalies they work with.
 This tool is a work in progress and is not ready for any real production environment, but I am test driving the tool with my teams this season (23-24).

 ## Overview
 This tool tracks seasons, games, periods per game, and coaching notes per period for each goalie in the system.
 Currently this is a simple JSON file stored at the project root, but I hope to expand this application to be a full-stack solution.